FacebookTwitterGmail

 in Weelaunee forest

-martyred our brother for opposing it
+martyred our sibling for opposing it

-then blamed his death on the trees|
+then blamed that death on the trees|

-while tortuguita’s body bloomed with 60 places for air to escape
+while tortuguita’s body bloomed with 60 places for air

 the State made quick work of mythmaking—first it was

-only 14 shots then they wonder if it was just one errant bullet
+only 14 shots then they wonder if it was just one errant

 volleying between the wood as if an accident